Things To Do in Melbourne

 Experience great shopping in boutique malls or edgy high streets and indulge in quality meals at some of the Asia-Pacific region’s greatest restaurants.
 From a humble flat white to a decadent dessert, be prepared for tastes to delight all palettes.

-Internationally, there are few cities who can boast a theatre offering as diverse and glamorous as Melbourne – only London’s West End and Broadway come to mind.
+Internationally, there are few cities that can boast a theatre offering as diverse and glamorous as Melbourne – only London’s West End and Broadway come to mind.
 From the heart of the city to the inner beach suburb of St Kilda, residents and visitors are spoilt for choice when it comes to continuing the ancient tradition of going to the theatre.
 In Melbourne, it is standard practice to expect the unexpected and when it comes to stage productions, you will be presented to everything from high-energy musicals to intimate dramas and contemporary dance performances.

 A super walkable neighbourhood that is just as easy to get around by bike, the free City Circle tram also loops through the former working port, making this family-friendly destination an easy stop from the city centre.
 There is public art aplenty, outlet shopping with many of your favourite brands at Harbour Town and fine waterside restaurants for the fussiest diner.